dnesteryuk/whisperer/README.md

 It decouples factories from your application.

+**Note:** If you use own models instead of `OpenStruct` objects for defining factories, you have to implement `attributes` method returning a hash with attributes for your models.
+Otherwise, the serializers provided by this gem will use all instance variables of your models for serializing them.

 ### Serializers for a response body

 When an external API is subbed with VCR, API response has some format like Json, XML or any other formats.
 Whisperer supports possibility to convert factories into a format your external API uses.
 Such mechanism is provided by **serializers** which are used along with building a response body.
 Whisperer has only 2 serializers: